 Hello and welcome to my website!

 I am a post-doctoral fellow at Institut Català de Paleoecologia Humana i Evolució Social (IPHES).
 My research interests are focused on the variability and ecological adaptation of dental morphology to different dietary regimes.
-Currently, my research aims to understand the sources of dental morphology variation in past European populations associated with dietary and cultural past changes.
+Currently, my research aims to understand the sources of dental morphology variation in past European populations associated with population dynamics, dietary and cultural past changes.

 My main expertise is in Geometric Morphometric methods and cutting-edge imaging technology applied to primate and human dental molars, but also in isotope analyses and ancient DNA methods.